-As well as making your property more attractive, functional and comfortable, upgrades should add as much value as possible to maximise your profit when you move.
-How much an individual property is worth depends on its location, size, condition, demand and supply, and although you can’t change where you live or control outside forces, there are lots of fail-safe ways to boost its value.
+How much your home is worth depends on its location, size, condition, as well as demand and supply in the area.
+But although you can’t change where you live or control outside forces, there are lots of fail-safe ways to boost its value.

 How to add value to your home

-Talk to an estate agent
+Ask an estate agent for tips

 Get your home valued by an estate agent who knows the local market inside out, and the features that buyers want and are prepared to pay extra for.
 ‘The agent will be able to give you advice on areas where you could improve to maximise value, from simple fixes to much larger projects,’ says Gavin Kirkham of Connells.